Part V

 If you need immediate help or are in crisis, contact your local emergency number or a national crisis hotline in your country.

-In this chapter, the primary frame is addiction as adaptation: the nervous system doing its best to regulate pain, stress, and disconnection with the tools available.
-Over time, that adaptation can harden into a chronic, relapsing condition that reshapes motivation and choice—which is why recovery requires professional care and community support.
+Hold addiction as adaptation: the nervous system doing its best to regulate pain, stress, and disconnection with the tools available.
+Over time, that adaptation can harden into a chronic, relapsing condition that reshapes motivation and choice.

 This frame makes compassion possible without collapsing accountability: we can honor the wound and still take responsibility for impact.